Orchestration — Causal Operations Atlas

 Use case 6 — Review a completed task

 Terminal-state tasks (completed or failed) get an inline Approve / Request changes / Reject row.
 Click any of them and the digest row's review_state + reviewer are stamped immediately, with a review event appended to the task timeline.
 Idempotent — clicking twice converges.
-Use this when a verifier loop hands a worker's result back to a human for sign-off.
+Use this when a review loop hands a worker's result back to a human for sign-off.

 Use case 7 — Rerun a task

-Use case 8 — Per-task workspace isolation (worker-side opt-in)
+Use case 8 — Per-task workspace isolation

 Behind The Scenes